Saad Bin Zafar: Domestic and T20 franchise career

 In June 2023, he was the first Canadian player to be drafted for 2023 Global T20 Canada by Toronto Nationals.
 In his 3rd match against Surrey Jaguars, his bowling figure was 2/14 in 4 overs, including the wickets of Alex Hales and Liton Das.
 In his 4th match against Mississauga Panthers he bowled exceptionally well with the bowling figure of 3/31 including the wicket of James Neesham.
 There was some controversy in Toronto national's last match against Vancouver knight Saad had taken the wicket of Mohammad Rizwan as Zaman Khan clearly caught the ball on camera but the third umpire decided to gift Rizwan a life by giving it a not out.

 In August 2023, he was appointed the captain of New Jersey Somerset Cavaliers for the 2023 Minor League Cricket season.
 He ended the season with being the 4th most economical bowler of the tournament with the economy rate of 3.82 from 9 matches.

 In June 2024, he was retained to play for the Toronto Nationals franchise team in the 2024 Global T20 Canada tournament.
 Toronto Nationals were named Champions for Season 4 by beating the defending champions Montreal Tigers by 8 wickets.
 Just like the Nationals, Saad had a successful season by being the 2nd most economical bowler of the tournament with the economy rate of 4.18 from 6 matches.

 In August 2024, he was selected to play for the New Jersey Somerset Cavaliers for the 2024 Minor League Cricket season.

 In November 2024, he was signed to play for Lumbini Lions in the inaugural season of Nepal Premier League.
 Despite Lumbini Lions failing to make it to the playoffs, he consistently performed well with bat, bowl and in field for his team.
-He was leading leading wicket-taker for his team with 9 dismissals.
+He was leading wicket-taker for his team with 9 dismissals.
 He was also leading catch taker for his team with 6 catches.
 He batted with 2nd best strike rate in his team scoring 83 runs with the strike rate off 131.74.
 In the 16th match of the tournament, Saad formed the highest 5th-wicket partnership of the tournament by scoring 114 runs together with Rohit Paudel.

 In September 2025, He was signed to play for Houston Generals for the 2025 National Cricket League USA season and was the leading wicket-taker for his team with 8 wickets.

+In July 2026, He was drafted by Mississauga Masters for the 2026 Canada Super 60 season.